 For remote management to be a success, it isn’t enough to rely on email.
 It’s a communication channel that works better for external parties but doesn’t capture the expediency now required.

-There’s a good chance that remote work will require a different set of tools, technology, and resources for your team to function similarly to the way you work on-site.
-Technology is so imperative to the work from home experience that 85% of workers state that they would like their employers to provide them with appropriate technology for remote work.
+There’s a good chance that remote work will require a different set of tools, technology, and resources for your team to function similarly to how you work on-site.
+Technology is imperative to the work from home experience that 85% of workers state that they would like their employers to provide them with appropriate technology for remote work.
 With the right combination of tools, many smaller teams can bridge the distance gap for an in-office experience.

 Use Communication Tools